Top Market News: What Happened In Investing Today

 One thing about the "death of retail" narrative: I read stories about brick and mortar with some belief that poor results and shrinking presences are due to forces beyond many management teams' control.
 They're losing, but they're putting up a fight.

 That might not be true for everyone in the space.
-According to a Business Insider report, Sears is closing 72 more stores this year, on top of the 189 previously announced.
-As of the most recent 10-Q the count was 1,275, so this adds to an already substantial deduction.
+According to a Business Insider report, Sears (NASDAQ:SHLD) is closing 72 more stores this year, on top of the 189 previously announced.
+As of the most recent 10-Q, the count was 1,275, so this adds to an already substantial deduction.

 Sears is an interesting case.
 Total assets have shrunk by half over the past five years, but liabilities did not keep pace, and book value flipped negative.
 During those five years, liabilities have risen to 141% of total assets.